-Large neon numbers mark the hillsides, used for firing practice, clearly reminding you of the landscapes military training role.
+Large neon numbers mark the hillsides, used for firing practice, clearly reminding you of the landscapes military role.
 There are frequent signs warning you of unexploded shells and explosives.
 Yet despite all this negative activity the area has become a haven for wildlife as it has prevented any farming or development to occur.

 Follow the ridge of the hill, taking you through the heath, to reach Flower’s Barrow.
-As you approach, the cliffs tops dip and drop softly off into the distance, similar to the waves below.
+As you approach, the cliffs tops rise and fall softly off into the distance, similar to the waves below.
 It is clear when you arrive at Flower’s Barrow, the earthworks are undeniable.
 The chalk grassland suddenly rises behind gorse bushes and the ramparts disappear down the steep slope on your right.
 The track takes you through a cut in two of the three defensive ramparts and the landscape opens up onto the flat plateau of the Hill fort.

 Continue to head down the hill to reach Worbarrow Bay.
 On arriving at a small bridge you can divert off the path to enjoy the beach.
-Because of its remote location, the bay is rarely overcrowded with visitors.
+Due to its remote location, the bay is rarely overcrowded with visitors.
 Nevertheless there are a number of picnic benches welcoming those guests that do visit to sit and enjoy the view.
 Fossils can also be discovered here, even in the exposed cliffs of Worbarrow Tout, dinosaur footprints can be found!
 The geology in the bay competes highly with Lulworth Cove.
 Portland Limestone (150 million years old), Purbeck beds (147 million years old), Wealden Clay, Greensand and chalk (85 million years old), are all visible with their own characteristics and colour.
 The rippling effect from southern tectonic plate movements, 30 million years ago, continues from Lulworth to here where the layers of rock folded on top of each other, have created the angles we see today.

 To continue on the walk, head off the beach and turn right to start the climb up Gad cliff (alternatively, you can return back to the carpark through the valley).
 Head through the gate and turn left.
 It can get muddy and slippy here so watch where you step.
 This is not helped that the foot traffic is channelled through the yellow markers, making the mud impossible to escape.
 It also does not help that the only thing to grab on to when you do, is the nearby barbed wire!